Real Estate Outsourcing

 - Shopko had the goal of opening 100 new stores in 2016.
 The volume of new stores and aggressive timeline were putting pressure on Shopko’s internal real estate team, so they hired SRS as their outsourced real estate partner.
 SRS put in place advisory and account management teams to run the account and built a team of regional managers to support site selection and transaction activities.
 Shopko also hired Cypress Equities to act as a preferred developer in various markets.

-- Staples needed help achieving rent reductions and renewal options, creating flexibility in length of term, right-sizing older stores, obtaining future renewal options, and to be six months ahead of option notice dates.
+- Staples needed help achieving rent reductions and renewal options, creating flexibility in length-of-term, right-sizing older stores, obtaining future renewal options, and to be six months ahead of option notice dates.
 Since 2007, SRS has acted as an extension of Staples’ real estate department to meet these objectives on 40 to 60 assignments per year.
 In 2015, SRS saved Staples more than $6 million in rent and obtained $976,000 in TI allowance.

 - FedEx Office desired to launch a growth initiative following the acquisition of Kinko’s.
 They wanted to open 2,000 new locations in multiple markets over a five year period and needed to augment their existing real estate and construction management teams.
 They hired SRS who worked with the client to design an organizational structure to meet their growth goals.
 During the first year, SRS was assigned 292 new stores over an 11 state territory.
 One hundred thirty nine stores were approved at committee and 63 stores opened.

 - CVS/pharmacy needed to rapidly dispose of a portfolio of surplus real estate and sought an outside partner to enable them to reduce costs and time spent on non-revenue producing real estate.
-SRS developed property-specific disposition strategies and managed disposition activities for more than 1,200 properties saving CVS approximately $575 million.
+SRS developed property-specific disposition strategies and managed disposition activities for more than 1,200 properties saving CVS/pharmacy approximately $575 million.

-- Blockbuster had an understaffed portfolio administration team and was struggling with accuracy of data and meaningful reporting while missing critical dates and seeing an increased backlog of CAM reconciliations across a store portfolio of 5,200 properties.
+- Blockbuster had an understaffed portfolio administration team and was struggling with the accuracy of data and meaningful reporting while missing critical dates and seeing an increased backlog of CAM reconciliations across a store portfolio of 5,200 properties.
 Blockbuster outsourced the entire lease administration function to SRS who quickly assumed responsibility for in-house administration and redefined the management structure.
 SRS saved Blockbuster more than $45 million over the life of the relationship.